jaanga/fgx-plane-spotter/readme.md

 ## Issues /Bugs

-* Jerky 'myplane' with incorrect heading
+* <s>Jerky 'myplane' with incorrect heading</s>

 ## Project Links

-You have two ways of viewing the FGx Plane Spotter files:
+Given the currennt CORS issues, you now have four ways of viewing the FGx Plane Spotter files:

-* Code hosted on GitHub: [fgx.github.io]( http://fgx.github.io/fgx-plane-spotter/ "view the files as apps." ) <input value="<< You are now probably here." size=28 style="font:bold 12pt monospace;border-width:0;" >
+* Code hosted on GitHub: [fgx.github.io]( http://jaanga.github.io/fgx-plane-spotter/ "view the files as apps." ) <input value="<< You are now probably here." size=28 style="font:bold 12pt monospace;border-width:0;" >
-* Source code on GitHub: [github.com/fgx]( https://github.com/fgx/fgx-fgx-plane-spotter/ "View the files as source code." ) <scan style=display:none ><< You are now probably here.</scan>
+* Source code on GitHub: [github.com/fgx]( https://github.com/jaanga/fgx-plane-spotter/ "View the files as source code." ) <scan style=display:none ><< You are now probably here.</scan>

+or

+* Code hosted on GitHub: [fgx.github.io]( http://fgx.github.io/fgx-plane-spotter/ "view the files as apps." )
+* Source code on GitHub: [github.com/fgx]( https://github.com/fgx/fgx-plane-spotter/ "View the files as source code." )

 FGx home page: [fgx.ch]( http://www.fgx.ch )

-For a refeence as to the name of this repository see also [Aircraft Spotting]( http://en.wikipedia.org/wiki/Aircraft_spotting )
+For a reference as to the name of this repository see also [Aircraft Spotting]( http://en.wikipedia.org/wiki/Aircraft_spotting )

 ## Copyright Notice and License